GrzegorzKozub/arch/README.md

 ### Problems

-- Gnome text scaling factor not supported by the apps in native Wayland
+- GNOME text scaling factor not supported by the apps in native Wayland
 - Brave, Steam & games flickering on XWayland with NVIDIA with VRR when above 60 Hz
 - KeePassXC auto-type not supported on native Wayland
 - [Blurry XWayland apps with fractional scaling](https://gitlab.gnome.org/GNOME/mutter/-/issues/2328)
 - [Flameshot issue when using fractional scaling with two monitors](https://github.com/flameshot-org/flameshot/issues/564)
 - `dispwin` not compatible and `colormgr` most likely doesn't work on NVIDIA
-- `redshift` not compatible with Wayland and `gammastep` doesn't work in Gnome on NVIDIA
+- `redshift` not compatible with Wayland and `gammastep` doesn't work in GNOME on NVIDIA
 - `nvidia-settings` not compatible (coolbits, undervolting and overclocking) but maybe [tuxclocker](https://github.com/lurkki14/tuxclocker/) can be used
 - PowerMizer doesn't work as soon as `nvidia_drm.modeset=1` is enabled